paulpierce34/PSTor/README.md

 # PSTor
 Connect to the Tor network seamlessly with Powershell!
+The purpose of this script is to provide easy function calls for starting/stopping a local Tor proxy and connecting to this proxy via Selenium.
+The ideal workflow is to run Start-Tor to initialize your Tor proxy, and then Start-WebCrawl to begin your webcrawling excursions.
+Use Stop-Tor when you are finished.

 ## PREREQUISITES:
 - Tor installed (tor.exe binary required)